Zwaanendael Museum

 In Lewes, Delaware the Zwaanendael Museum was created to honor the 300th anniversary of Delaware's first European settlement, Zwaanendael, founded 1631.
 The museum models the former City Hall in Hoorn, Netherlands.
 It has 17th century Dutch elements such as stepped facade gable, terra cotta roof tiles, carved stonework, and decorated shutters.
-The top of the building's front features a statue of David Pietersen de Vries, leader of the expedition that founded Swanendael.
+The top of the building's front features a statue of David Pietersen de Vries, one of the patroons of the Swanendael colony.

 The building was designed by Wilmington architect E. William Martin and completed in 1932.
+The design was adapted from the Statenlogement in Hoorn.